 Creating a font guide like this also shows that certain fonts are important in maintaining consistent visual branding.

-White boutique brand style guide example
+White boutique brand style guide template

 White Boutique Brand Style Guide Example